-Create Mason Jar Luminaries with large mouth mason jars, glossy craft paint, and leaf stencil.
-Take an afternoon and create some fall fun with your kids or the big kid in you.
+Would you like to greet your friends and family with illuminated autumn mason jar luminaries?
+Create Mason Jar Luminaries using large mouth mason jars, glossy craft paint, and autumn leaf stencil.
 Decide how many jars you will need and think about the fall colors for paint to create your own sidewalk of Mason Jar Luminaries.

 How to Make Mason Jar Luminaries

 First determine how many luminaries you want to make then purchase wide mouth mason jars needed for the project.
 You can find mason jars at grocery stores and tractor supply… even online.
 If you are not a canning person, not to worry you will be painting these jars and not using for canning purposes.

 Begin with wide mouth mason jars and a leaf pattern .
 You want the wide mouth jars so you can get your hand in to light the votive candle and for weight during outdoor weather.

 After making one or two they were not turning out the way they should.
 I couldn’t figure out why the paint was pulling off after I removed the vinyl adhesive leaf.
 TA DA!
 My husband said “why don’t you pull the vinyl off while the paint is wet?”.
 Brilliant idea!
 Why don’t I?
 The process went a lot easier after painting only the front of the jar over the edges of the vinyl leaf and while the paint was wet, removed the vinyl stencil with a perfect print of the leaf pattern.

 Materials Needed for the Mason Jar Luminary

 Wide mouth Mason Jars or Kerr Canning Jars

 Craft Paint made for glass- tested- Michael’s store brand- Crafts Smart- red, green, yellow & orange